MLOC Source Code

 A list of all the source code modules in the current release of mloc and a note about their functionality can be found here.

-The version history is updated with each new release.
+Changes to mloc are documented in the text file mloc_version_history.txt, which is kept with the source code files in the directory /mloc_distribution/mloc_src/.
+Recent changes are posted here.
 Early development of mloc was undocumented.
 Version documentation began in early 2005 with v4.1.
 The version scheme was expanded to three fields with v9.1.1 in October 2009.
 The versioning scheme is major.minor.patch or sometimes major.minor.feature, i.e., the third field increments when a significant bug has been patched or a significant feature has been added (or occasionally, removed).
 For lesser changes the release date is updated but the version number stays the same.
 The version number and release date are hard-coded in the main program and always listed in the .summary output file.